deepcausality-rs/sites/web/content/en/blog/announcement-ultragraph-0-8.md

 | **Neo4j** (JVM, GC)      | \~1B max   | \~10–50B      | \~2–5 **TB**        | ✅ Yes                 | **\~5–12× more efficient**  |
 | **Snap / NetworkX**      | \~100M max | \~1B edges    | >1 **TB** (Python)  | ✅ Yes                 | **\~10–20× more efficient** |

-UltraGraph on a single machine is up to 4–12x more memory efficient than most distributed graph systems.
+UltraGraph on a single machine is up to 4–12x more memory-efficient than most other distributed graph systems.

-### Economic impact
+### Economic Impact

 The resulting cost savings at scale are significant: